rashkov/rashkov.github.io/_posts/2018-07-01-why-linux-is-amazing.markdown

 bindsym XF86MonBrightnessDown exec --no-startup-id xbacklight -dec 2
 ```

-This binds my keyboard's backlight buttons, so that they issue commands to the xbacklight utility.
+This binds my keyboard's backlight buttons, so that they issue commands to the xbacklight utility and either increase or decrease the backlight by 2%.

-You might be saying to yourself, "What a pain in the ass.
+At this point I wouldn't blame you for saying to yourself, "What a pain in the ass.
 Who bothers to map their keyboard keys to their favorite screen brightness utility?"

 But I say to you, this is a most beautiful way to meld with your operating system.
-Linux can be a wonderfully sparse toolset!
+Linux can be a wonderfully sparse toolset, and a blank canvas on which to develop your aesthetics.

-The reward for learning to program and to use fussy things like Linux, is that you get to take the putty of virtual reality into your hands, and shape it as you wish.
-This is a rare and special experience, and not to be taken for granted!
+Learn to program, and truly use a fussy thing like Linux.
+Take the raw material of virtual reality into your hands, and shape it to your will.
+This is a rare and special experience, and not to be taken for granted in this world.

 [1] ```